UnicoLab/FlowyML/docs/advanced/llm-tracing.md

 # GenAI & LLM Tracing 🕵️

-UniFlow provides built-in observability for Large Language Models (LLMs), giving you X-ray vision into your GenAI applications.
+flowyml provides built-in observability for Large Language Models (LLMs), giving you X-ray vision into your GenAI applications.

 > [!NOTE]
 > **What you'll learn**: How to track token usage, costs, and latency for every LLM call